f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

    |image2_3|

 #.
 Review the JSON response :guilabel:`Body`.
-The JSON payload shows a
+The JSON payload shows
-   iApp templates that are installed by default on the BIG-IP device:
+   iApp templates that are installed on the BIG-IP device:

    |image2_4|